wp-plugins/ad-inserter/readme.txt

 == Description ==

+Need to install ads or widgets on Wordpress website?

-A simple solution to insert any code into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML/Javascript/PHP code and select where and how you want to display it.
+Ad Inserter is a simple yet powerful solution to insert any code into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML/Javascript/PHP code and select where and how you want to display it.

 Automatic Display Options: